 Evaluate how comfortable you are with taking on risk.
 Are you willing to accept potential losses in order to pursue higher returns?
 Knowing your risk tolerance helps you determine the appropriate level of risk in your portfolio.

 This question goes hand in hand with setting your financial goals.
-If you have a bigger tolerance for risk, you might be more willing to consider more volatile investments, like stocks or cryptocurrencies.
-If you’re less open to risk, consider safer investments like ETFs or blue-chip stocks.
+If you have a bigger tolerance for risk, you might be more willing to consider more volatile investments, such as stocks or cryptocurrencies.
+If you’re less open to risk, consider safer investments such as ETFs or blue-chip stocks.

 4. What research do I need to do?